Understanding changes to AML/CTF obligations and the Privacy Act for reporting entities

 Remittance service providers will now follow the same requirements as financial institutions for domestic and international value transfers, the impacts of which will include:

-Payment service providers will also be affected by the revised AML/CTF Act 2024, particularly with the introduction of the value transfer chain concept.
+Payment service providers will also be affected by the amended AML/CTF Act 2024, particularly with the introduction of the value transfer chain concept.
 Like remittance service providers, payment service providers will need to adhere to unified requirements for value transfers.
 The following are the key impacts:

 Integrating the value transfer chain concept into existing systems and processes can be complex, especially for reporting entities with diverse operations and multiple transaction types.